June 30, 2316

 They restricted Ethan to a bed.
 The Healer who collected him from the garage made sure he stayed put by activating the invisi-walls saved for troublesome patients.
 As an adult, by a year, if the Healer told him to stay put, he would.
 He sighed—decided they made it a security precaution in case of a nearby cart of chemicals (not like he’d play with them for fun)—and adjusted the glass reader on a stand next to his bed.
 It contained information about his health records.
 Outside of medical needs, he wondered what the Academy kept on file.

 Name: Ethan Aaron Silverspoon

 Height: 5’ 10”

 Element GPA: 0.0 Fail

 He nodded along with the information.
-It was correct, except his hair color was once dark brunette.
-When he was around five-years-old his hair changed colors and the brown grew out.
-There was no explanation for it.
-Several Healers thought it was strange when he first mentioned it.
-After that, he gave up on knowing why his hair changed color.
+All correct, except his original hair color.
+Around five-years-old, his hair changed colors, and the brown grew out.
+No one had an explanation for it.
+Several Healers found it strange when he first mentioned it.
+Afterward, he gave up on knowing why his hair changed color.